beNative/docforge/FUNCTIONAL_MANUAL.md

 ### AI-Powered Refinement

 Clicking the **Refine with AI** (sparkles) button in the editor toolbar sends your current document content to your configured local LLM.
 The AI's task is not to *answer* the document's request, but to *improve* the document itself.
 A modal will appear with the suggested refinement, which you can then accept or discard.
+The "Accept" button is the default and can be triggered by pressing `Enter`.

 ### Using Templates

 Templates are useful for documents you create often.

 - **Create a Template:** Use the "New Template" button in the sidebar.
 In the template editor, use `{{variable_name}}` syntax to define placeholders.
 - **Create from Template:** Click the "New from Template..." button at the bottom of the sidebar.
 A modal will appear allowing you to select a template and fill in the values for its variables.
 This will generate a new document with the content filled in.
+Pressing `Enter` in this dialog will create the document once all required fields are filled.

 ### Version History